ucsd-cse8a-f18/ucsd-cse8a-f18.github.io/index.md

 will contact you to schedule a _code mentoring_ session with a staff member.
 Partners on pair programming assignments will be contacted individually.

-In a code mentoring session, you'll sit down with your
+In a code mentoring session, you'll sit down with the assigned staff member for 30 minute meeting.
+In the meeting you'll review where your assignment lost credit, and work through several of the necessary fixes.
+If you attend the session and do the work, your score will be increased to 70%.

 <a name="pa:pas-collab"></a>